 Signing up is easy.
 Come to the Youth Opportunity Center to learn about how to get started, and review a list of companies currently hiring.
 In order to be eligible, you must:

-Live in Long Beach, Lomita, Signall Hill, or Torrance
+- Live in Long Beach, Signal Hill, or the Los Angeles Harbor Communities

 Come in to the Youth Opportunity Center Monday through Friday.
 Our friendly staff will be available for your questions.